micmejia/bible-dump/AMPC/Colossians/Col 1.md

-[Even] now I rejoice in [^u]the midst of my sufferings on your behalf.
-And in my own person I am making up whatever is still lacking _and_ remains to be completed [[^v]on our part] of Christ's afflictions, for the sake of His body, which is the church.
+[Even] now I rejoice in the midst of my sufferings on your behalf.
+And in my own person I am making up whatever is still lacking _and_ remains to be completed [on our part] of Christ's afflictions, for the sake of His body, which is the church.